 - Misdiagnosis on colonoscopy resulting in the client being given a clean bill of health only to be subsequently diagnosed with Stage 4 colon cancer.

-In addition to his recent admission to the American College of Trial Lawyers, Mr. LeClainche’s accomplishments over the years have enabled him to achieve an AV-Preeminent rating from Martindale-Hubbell, the highest rating available for ethics and legal ability from the nation’s oldest guide to lawyers and law firms.
+In addition to his admission to the American College of Trial Lawyers, Mr. LeClainche’s accomplishments over the years have enabled him to achieve an AV-Preeminent rating from Martindale-Hubbell, the highest rating available for ethics and legal ability from the nation’s oldest guide to lawyers and law firms.
+Mr. LeClainche is also a long-time member of the American Board of Trial Advocates – Palm Beach County Chapter.

 Mr. LeClainche attended Florida International University, graduating magna cum laude with a B.A. in Political Science, and earned his J.D. from the University of Florida College of Law.
 Mr. LeClainche was born and raised in Kingston, Jamaica.